marcopaglio/BookingApp/README.md

 > :warning: **Attention**: It is really recommended to revert all the changes here described as soon as you no longer have to use the VM.

-## Clone the BookingApp project
+## Clone the BookingApp Project

-For cloning the BookingApp project you have to use the Git command line.
+Use the Git command line to clone the BookingApp project.
 Choose any folder and run on the terminal:
 ```
 git clone https://github.com/marcopaglio/BookingApp.git
 ```
-A copy of the BookingApp project will be downloaded in the chosen directory.
+A copy of the BookingApp project will be downloaded.

-> :information_source: **InfoPoint**: In the chosen folder will appear a directory named `BookingApp`.
+> :information_source: **InfoPoint**: In the chosen folder will appear a directory named `BookingApp/`.
 This is the *project root directory*.

 ### Import to Eclipse

-> :information_source: **InfoPoint**: Following steps have been defined using EclipseIDE 2022-12 and 2023-09.
+> :alarm_clock: **N.B**: Following steps have been defined using EclipseIDE 2022-12 and 2023-09.
 Different versions may involve slightly different steps.

 Once cloned via Git command line, you can import the BookingApp project to Eclipse:

-1. Once installed, open Eclipse and choose any workspace location.
+1. Open Eclipse and choose any workspace location.
 2. From the top left bar: **File** > **Open Projects from File System...** > use **Directory..** to choose for the project root directory > **Open** > make sure of selecting the `Search for nested projects` option > from the Folder list import all subfolders but not the root folder `BookingApp` > **Finish**.

-> :alarm_clock: **N.B**: Just imported on Eclipse, there may be appeared some dependencies errors on the `Problems` tab.
+3. Just imported on Eclipse, there may be appeared some dependencies errors on the `Problems` tab.
 Don't worry, just **File** > **Refresh** once and they will go away.

-#### Eclipse settings
+#### Eclipse Settings

 Opening files which define DTD or XSD schemas, like in `pom.xml` and `persistence.xml` of the BookingApp project, requires those schemas to be downloaded and stored locally; for example, on Linux they are found in the `.lemminx` folder.
 If you find the error message `Downloading external resources is disabled` coming from these files, you can fix that by modifying Eclipse settings: **Window** > **Preferences** > **XML (Wild Web Developer)** > tick `Download external resources like referenced DTD, XSD` > **Apply** > **Apply and Close**.

-## Build the BookingApp project
+## Build the BookingApp Project

 When you build the BookingApp project is necessary to have DBMSs' Docker image locally, otherwise they will be downloaded during the build execution causing a possible timeout failure.
-In order to avoid this, before the very first build run the following commands on the terminal:
+In order to avoid this, before the very first build, run the following commands on the terminal:
 ```
 docker pull mongo:6.0.7
 docker pull postgres:15.3
 ```

 > :alarm_clock: **N.B**: On Linux and MacOS you have to precede Docker commands with `sudo`.
 You may not use it if you add your user to the Docker group.
-See the section on [Install Docker Engine and Docker Compose](#3-install-docker-engine-and-docker-compose) for more details.
+See the [Docker Installation Guide](https://github.com/marcopaglio/installation-guides/tree/docker#installation-guide) for more details.

 ### Build from Command Line

 You can build the BookingApp project from the command line with Maven or Maven Wrapper.
 In next [build commands](#build-commands) replace the placeholder `<MVN>` with the right script command, depending on what you choose:
 - with Maven use `mvn`.
 - with Maven Wrapper use `./mvnw` for **Unix systems** (e.g: Linux, MacOS, etc.), or `mvnw.cmd` for **Windows**.

 > :information_source: **InfoPoint**: Maven Wrapper is very useful for users that don’t want to install Maven at all.
 For this reason building with Maven Wrapper is recommended.
-If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.
+If you prefer using Maven directly, make sure to [install Maven](https://github.com/marcopaglio/installation-guides/tree/maven#installation-guide) yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.

-#### Build commands
+#### Build Commands

 Place yourself into the project root directory and open a Command Prompt.
 The very basic command to build the BookingApp project is as follows:
 ```